evanwills/filterFairy/README.md

 ```

 **NOTE:** You can achieve the same result by giving the fields the attributes: `data-priority` and `data-required` or just `data-required`.
-(This is easier if you have less control over the HTML.)
+(optimiseForSequential() is easier if you have less control over the HTML.)

 ## PresetFormFields (presetFormFields.jquery.js)